What are Markup Tools?

 Frequently Asked Questions

-What is the difference between markup tools for websites vs PDFs?
+What is the difference between mark up tools for websites vs PDFs?

 Website tools annotate live web pages and capture technical data; PDF tools focus on document annotation, collaboration, and compliance.
+They can also be used on images.

 Which markup tool is best for agencies?

-Are there free markup tools that work well?
+Are there free mark up tools that work well?

-How do markup tools integrate with project management?
+How do mark up tools integrate with project management?

 Most top tools offer direct integration with Jira, Trello, Asana, ClickUp, and Slack for seamless workflow.